pbower/uts-image-processing/README.md

 ```
 MATLAB - Downloaded and Installed
-Dataset - The Simpsons dataset downloaded and present in the root of the codebase folder directory.
+Dataset - The Simpsons dataset must be present in the root of the codebase folder directory.
+This will download and work automatically provided the project is cloned or downloaded via the GIT .zip file.
 ```

 ### Installing